ffornari90/owncloud-openshift/README.md

-# k8s-owncloud
+# owncloud-openshift

-Project to deploy Owncloud on Kubernetes/OpenShift.
+Project to deploy Owncloud on OpenShift.